 However, they provide better-priced products depending on what you’re looking for.

 Rep Fitness is the real deal and will always be my go-to recommendation for the best value possible.
 So long as they continue what they’ve been doing, I doubt that will change.

 Great Customer Service

 Customer Service is always going to be a determining factor when you decide to invest in any product.

-If all you have are quality products without good customer service, you’re going to lose business.
+If all you have are solid products without good customer service, you’re going to lose business.

-Luckily, while Rep Fitness has excellent equipment, their customer service is just as great!
+Luckily, while Rep Fitness has excellent products, their customer service is just as great!

-Here’s a testimonial I found where Rep Fitness helped their customer out as is expected.
+Here’s a testimonial I found where they helped a customer out.

 “Another thing I forgot to mention is that their customer service is great I bought the FB-5000 when it was sold out, I sent them an email asking when they would be back in stock, and gave me an exact date of when they would be back in stock, but they also gave me an option to pre-order, so I wouldn’t have to worry about them being sold out again, all I had to do was give them a call which is what I did.
 Now that I think about it, I think I got the bench like a week before they were back in stock.”

-This is awesome as keeping equipment in stock is something most companies have had issues with in 2020 and beyond.
+This is awesome as keeping products in stock is something most companies have had issues with in 2020 and beyond.